loureirorg/piet-binary/README.md

 gem install piet-binary
 ```

-or, if you are using in Rails just add to your Gemfile (and, of course, install with "bundle install"):
+or, if you are using Rails just add to your Gemfile (and, of course, do a "bundle install"):

 ```ruby
 gem 'piet-binary'